Multipotentiality: Criticism of specialization

-Boredom is also a frequent occurrence in multipotentialites who have already "mastered" or learned everything they desire to know about a particular topic before moving on.

-They will also encounter opposition from career counselors, parents and friends who wish for them to choose conventional specialized career paths.

 Impact

 In a world that overvalues specialization, the term and its increasing popularity (especially among the blogging community) have contributed to the revival of awareness on the importance of generalists.
-The concept was even mentioned in a Jamaican newspaper as the subject of a competition's training session.
+It was even used in a competition's training session.

 In the current economy, Creativity and the rise of the Creative Class are linked to divergent thinking and innovative solutions to current problems.
 Because new ideas can be found in the intersection of multiple fields, they would benefit from the advantages of multipotentialites.